Solidor777/Titan-VTTRPG/README.md

 ## About:
-A success based roll system design for virtual tabletop.
+A success based roll system designed for virtual tabletop.